Corporate Social Responsibility

 In order to foster the environmentally friendly practices in our vessels, we follow an internal safety management manual, which defines our objectives and commitments in complying with all applicable national and international rules and regulations, code and guidelines and standards recommended by IMO, flag states and other maritime industry organizations.
 These codes and guidelines and standards, together with our safety manual have been kept ashore and on our fleet and strictly followed by our team.

+For the purpose to attract and retain the best people for the sustainable growth of the Company, we place emphasis on a healthy and safe workplace on board in our vessels and ashore at our office.
 The Group is committed to preventing any work-related injury to its employees, and has complied with relevant laws and regulations to provide a safe working environment and protecting employees from occupational hazards.
+During the years 2024 and 2023, there were no work-related fatalities.

 Development and training

 The Group recognizes the importance of skilled and professionally trained employees to its business growth and future success.
-We encourage and support all employees taking training courses and workshops that are relevant to their job duties to enrich their knowledge and perspective in discharging their duties.
+Hence, it is firmly believed that it is necessary to improve employees' professional standards continuously through training.
+We encourage and support all employees taking training courses and workshops that are relevant to job duties to enrich their knowledge and perspective in discharging their duties.

 Management and senior staff had access to a variety of training activities, including attending seminars, workshops and conferences and receiving regulatory updates relevant to their business and duties, anti-corruption practices as well as their directors' duties and responsibilities when acting as directors.
 They received sufficient internal and external training to better equip themselves to fulfil their roles in supporting the Group.

 We ensure all seafarers on board are trained and certificated in accordance with STCW Convention.
 Our owned vessels are also subject to the laws, regulations and rules of each country and port they visit.
 We have developed policies and procedures intended to ensure our compliance with these laws, regulations and rules.
-In order to reduce the number of incidents that may happen or minimize the level of accident on vessel, we arranged emergency drill for seafarers to deal with unexpected situations.
+In order to reduce the number of incidents that may happen or minimize the level of accidents on vessels, we arrange emergency drills for seafarers to deal with unexpected situations.
 We also hold emergency personnel training.
-Anti-piracy drill will also be performed periodically for our seafarers for the proper procedure when there is pirate attack happened.
+Anti-piracy drills are also performed periodically for our seafarers for the proper procedures when there is a pirate attack.